Dundee City West: Constituency boundaries and council area

 The Dundee City council area is represented by two constituencies in the Scottish Parliament: Dundee City East and Dundee City West.

-A Dundee West constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, the boundaries of the Westminster (House of Commons) constituency were subject to some alteration, and now no longer correspond to Holyrood constituencies.
-The current Holyrood boundaries were introduced for the 2011 Scottish Parliament election with the former Dundee West constituency being renamed and redrawn slightly to now include the 'Hebrides' neighbourhood at Claverhouse just west of the A90 road, and the edge-of-town housing developments at Dykes of Gray and the former Liff Hospital.
+A Dundee West constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the existing Dundee West constituency of the UK Parliament.
+Ahead of the 2005 United Kingdom general election the boundaries used for elections to the UK Parliament were subject to some alteration, whilst being retained for elections to the Scottish Parliament.
+There is now no longer any link between the two sets of constituencies.
+New Scottish Parliament boundaries were introduced for the 2011 Scottish Parliament election, with Dundee West being renamed Dundee City West, with borders redrawn slightly to include the 'Hebrides' neighbourhood at Claverhouse just west of the A90 road, and the edge-of-town housing developments at Dykes of Gray and the former Liff Hospital.
 The seat was unaffected by the second periodic review of Scottish Parliament boundaries, remaining unchanged for the 2026 Scottish Parliament election.
 The constituency comprises the following electoral wards of Dundee City Council: